maximAtanasov/ST/README.md

-<b>Instructions for building the project:</b>
+Instructions for building the project:
 ==============================================

 Dependcies needed on Linux:

-cmake - you need version 3.9 or higher (or your IDE coms beundled with CMake)
+cmake - you need version 3.9 or higher (or your IDE comes bundled with CMake)

 liblua5.3
 libSDL2